nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 2.4 Others

-#### 2.4.1 Viewing all Students and Appointments: `view`
+#### 2.4.1 Viewing all Students and/or Appointments: `view`

-Shows a list of all available students or appointments, depending on specified input.
+Shows a list of all available Students and/or Appointments, depending on specified input.

 Format: `view g/CATEGORY`